sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

 ### Set the bindings
-When we create a process, we create generic artifacts but we need to specify the values for the fields in each instance of the artifact.
+When you create a process, you create generic artifacts but you need to specify the values for the fields in each instance of the artifact.

-For example, for an approval, we need to specify who will be the approver.
-Or, for a form with different fields, we must specify from where to take the data to fill those fields.
+For example, for an approval form, you need to specify who will be the approver for each instance of the form.
+Or, for a form with different fields, you must specify from where to take the data to fill those fields, again, for each instance of the form.

-1. Open the process tab.
+1. Open the **Purchase Approval Process** tab.

 2. Click on **Approval Form**, and you will configure the fields in the side panel.